str1k3r0p/OSINT-Toolkit/README.md

-# OSINT Toolkit - Advanced Search Engine

-**OSINT Toolkit**, is an advanced open-source osint platoform designed to streamline information gathering for bug bounty hunters, security researchers, and OSINT investigators.
+**OSINT Toolkit**, is an open-source osint platoform designed to streamline information gathering for bug bounty hunters, security researchers, and OSINT investigators.

 ## Features